 All meetings other than the annual general meeting of shareholders are referred to as extraordinary general meetings.
 Our board of directors may call extraordinary general meetings whenever it sees fit, at such time and place, within or outside of Israel, as it may determine.
 In addition, the Companies Law and our amended articles provide that our board of directors will be required to convene an extraordinary general meeting upon the written request of (i) any two of our directors or one-quarter of our board of directors or (ii) one or more shareholders holding, in the aggregate, either (a) 5% of our outstanding issued shares and 1% of our outstanding voting power or (b) 5% of our outstanding voting power.
-The chairman of the board of directors presides at each of our general meetings.
 The chairman of the board of directors will not be entitled to vote at a general meeting in his capacity as chairman.